General Structure and Ownership

 See 5.1.2 Regulatory Process for Obtaining Approvals to Construct and Operate Transmission Facilities.

 See 5.1.3 Terms and Conditions Imposed in Approvals to Construct and Operate Transmission Facilities.
+Note, however, that Electricity Distribution Business operators are not obliged to provide last-resort services and electricity retail services in isolated islands within their respective service areas.

 See 4.4 Proponent's Eminent Domain, Condemnation or Expropriation Rights.